 This prospectus constitutes a public offering of securities only in those jurisdictions where such securities may be lawfully offered for sale and therein only by persons permitted to sell such securities.
 No securities regulatory authority has expressed an opinion about these securities and it is an offence to claim otherwise.
 The securities offered hereunder have not and will not be registered under the United States Securities Act of 1933, as amended (the "1933 Act"), or the securities laws of any state of the United States of America (the "United States") and, subject to certain exceptions, may not be offered, sold or otherwise disposed of, directly or indirectly, within the United States or its territories or possessions except in transactions exempt from registration under the 1933 Act and under the securities laws of any applicable state.
 This prospectus does not constitute an offer to sell or a solicitation of an offer to buy any of the securities offered hereby within the United States, its territories or possessions.
+This prospectus has not been approved by any competent authority, including the Guernsey Financial Services Commission.
 See "Plan of Distribution".

-PRELIMINARY PROSPECTUS DATED MAY 10, 2007
+PROSPECTUS

+June 18, 2007